Deconfined Gapless phases and criticalities in Shastry-Sutherland Antiferromagnet: Size dependence of the fidelity matrix

+However, in practice, the eigenvalues deviate from the ideal cases and the eigenvalues of $F$ exhibits are dependent on the system size.
+To infer the situation at large size limit, we perform calculations for systems with size $8\times8, 12\times12$ and $16\times 16$ and investigate how the eigenvalues evolve with size.
+If the minimal eigenvalue is much less than 1 and decreases with size, while the maximal eigenvalue is fairly larger than 1 and increases with size, we consider it to be $Z_2$ confined.
+On the other hand, if the minimal eigenvalue is of order 1 and increases with size, while the maximal eigenvalue is also of order 1 and decreases with size, we consider it to be $Z_2$ deconfined.

-The data for the max eigenvalues of different phases are listed in Tab.\ref{table:J4}.
-To distinguish the $Z_2$ confinement or deconfinement, one need to compare the data in different size and analyze the tendency in large size limit.
+The data for the max eigenvalues of $F$ in different phases are listed in Tab.\ref{table:J4}.
+To distinguish the $Z_2$ confinement or deconfinement, one needs to compare the data in different size and analyze the tendency in large size limit.

 The size-dependence of the fidelity matrix for the SL phase is shown in Tab.\ref{tab:SL_overlap}.
 The max eigenvalue becomes closer to 2 with the increasing size, indicating the four-fold GSD and $Z_2$ deconfinement.